fmielicki/matrix-synapse-easy-install/README.md

 For the lazy folks, running this script unchecked, this is a one-liner which should do it (please note that this requires wget which might not come with e.g. Debian):
 ``wget https://raw.githubusercontent.com/ephidrineon/matrix-synapse-easy-install/main/matrix-synapse-easy-install.sh && chmod +x ./matrix-synapse-easy-install.sh && sudo ./matrix-synapse-easy-install.sh``

+# Testing and reporting bugs
+I'm always looking for people to test my script on different systems.

+Tested working on:
+* Debian 10
+* Ubuntu 20.04